Savers Value Village logo

 Why Savers Value Village

-• Better merchandising
+• Strong in-store merchandising

 Savers Value Village Competitive Advantage

-• Processing expertise
+• Decades of operational expertise

 Proof Points

-• 22M pounds diverted
+• Over 700M pounds of goods diverted

 Savers Value Village logo